What Is the Best Dog Toothpaste?

 The formula produces hydrogen peroxide, which not only helps to clean your dog’s teeth, but it will leave them sparkling white with regular use.
 We’ve used other canine toothpastes in the past, and although some of them clean the teeth, they leave the yellow stains behind.

 What do other people say?
-Pet parents love this best dog toothpaste.
+Pet parents love this dog toothpaste.
 After a quick search on Amazon and other online retailers, with an abundance of customer reviews from dog owners who can’t get enough of this pet toothpaste.
 Many of these dog toothpaste reviews say that this canine toothpaste from Sentry came recommended by their veterinarian.
 There are also numerous reviews that state the dog’s vet was impressed by his oral health after switching to this toothpaste.

 How to Brush Dog's Teeth